State Children's Ombudsman Offices

 |

-Office of the Child Advocate for the Protection of Children
+Office of the Child Advocate

 |

-The Child Advocate provides independent oversight of persons, organizations and agencies responsible for providing services to or caring for children who are victims of child abuse and neglect, or whose domestic situation requires intervention by the state.
-The Child Advocate is located within the Governor’s Office of Planning and Budget for administrative purposes only.
+The child advocate provides independent oversight of persons, organizations and agencies responsible for providing services to or caring for children who are victims of child abuse and neglect, or whose domestic situation requires intervention by the state.
+The child advocate is located within the governor’s office of planning and budget for administrative purposes only.

 |